 Then there were other scenes, which I think you were alluding to, where he’s in his room on his own, which we very much leave for the day.
 That would be about discussing with him where his head was at, and getting him into the right frame of mind and then basically just letting the cameras roll and going for it for as long as there was film in the camera, and then editing it afterwards to suggest the psychology of the leaps and the jumps in his head that were going on.
 He’s effortlessly able to do both, to be a very, very detailed, very specific, text-based actor and also able to just simply, once he knows what the character is and where his head is at, to play it fast and loose and improvise in front of the camera for as long as you need.

+CS: Your last two films have been very localized to Ireland and England, so have you thought about making a movie set elsewhere and have you visited other places where you might want to shoot or is it more important to introducing that section of your country to the rest of the world?
 Crowley: Absolutely.
 There are a couple of things that I have in development which are not set in Ireland and England, and a few more which are set here.
 No, for me, it’s all about what the internal story is, rather than the setting of it, and how strong you can plug into that and let your sensibilities feed into it, rather than necessarily expressing everything either about you anecdotally in the world or emotionally in the world.
 It’s just very important to have an emotional connection to the inner life of the film.
 Then you can begin to find images that gather around that core, and begin to express the core of it.
 I really do work from the inside out, but I get sent a lot of stuff from America, but I find it hard to find stories which are distinctive enough to want me to engage with them.
 I tend to get drawn to stuff which is outside the boundaries of genre, which sort of collapses various genre into one, and that’s not what a lot of films are, I guess.
 I sort of search in the margins for unusual material and for characters that you find compelling and interesting.

+CS: Do you have any idea what you might potentially do next from the movies you’ve been developing?
 Crowley: I do, but I don’t actually know which one I’m going to do is the honest truth.
 I know what I really want to do is have a holiday (chuckles) which I’m going to do in about three weeks’ time, as soon as this film is finished, because I literally did go from “Boy A” straight into the other film.
 Other than that, I actually don’t know.
 I may go do a play quickly.

 CS: I was curious whether you’d want to do more theater to break up this string of films.
 Crowley: Possibly, quite possibly.
 I mean, again it all depends on the material.
 I stopped doing old plays a long time ago and I’m only really interested in new work, but it’s a very nice thing to do and balance, and I’m lucky enough to be able to do that, to jump between theater and film.
 They’re very complimentary muscles really, and it’s nice to go back to one after having done a swell of the other.

+CS: A movie could be nine months to a year of your life or more, but what kind of commitment does directing a play entail to get that going?
 Crowley: Much less.
 Usually, you’d rehearse for five weeks and maybe preview for a week or two and then it’s open, but casting it can take a bit of time.
 Unlike films, plays do tend to happen.
 A film can keep sliding back and your life can be on hold for a year before you even get any bit of directing done at all, but theaters, the buildings exist and they tend to need plays to go on, so everybody agrees that the play will open on that date and come hell or high water, there will be a cast, there will be a set and there’ll be audience there in front of it.
 So it’s a very different rhythm, and that’s quite nice.
 There’s an absolute deadline there and you know it’s going to happen.
 After the endless deadline that can sometimes be part of making films, it’s refreshing to be able to do that, and then you get the immediacy of it, of course.
 The actors are there on stage, the audience is there and the presence of all of that is fantastic.